What is typhoid vaccine?

 What other drugs will affect typhoid vaccine?

-Before receiving this vaccine, tell the doctor about all other vaccines you have recently received.
+Before using this vaccine, tell your doctor about all other vaccines you have recently received.

 You should not take an anti-malaria medicine that contains proguanil (such as Malarone) for at least 10 days after you have received your last dose of typhoid vaccine.
 Proguanil may make typhoid vaccine less effective.